 Pantry

 Pantry is an ongoing personal project I am designing and building in public.
-It's an app designed to help users reduce food waste and save money by creating shopping lists linked to inventory, and by tracking the expiry and stock of food at home.
+It's an app designed to bring order to the kitchen through meal planning, shopping lists, inventory management, and more.

 Design System